JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 * **Interoperable \-** The dataset should be available in a form that enables it to be combined with like data and used by computational tools.
 * **Reusable \-** The data should be well described (i.e. rich metadata) with detailed provenance.

+**File Naming Convention** - A consistent way of naming files in a way that provides information about the contents of the file and how it relates to other files.

+**File Format** -Standardized ways in which information is encoded to be stored in a computer file.
+Think .XLSX, .CSV, etc.

+**File fixity** - The process of ensuring that a digital file in an archive has remained unchanged at the bit level.

 **Good Data Management Practice \-** A way of thinking about the support of research data in the context of twenty-first century science.
 Includes ten principles related to how data should be defined and how data management should be incorporated into research processes and workflows.

 **Good Documentation Practice** - A set of guidelines drawn from the pharmaceutical and manufactoring industries outlining how to maintain effective documentation.

 **Lab Notebook** - A formal record of the research process.
 In the context of data management, lab notebooks are a form of contemporaneous documentation.

+**Lossiness** - The degree to which information is lost when information is encoded into a particular file type.
+“Lossy” compression involves the removal of information (and thus decreases the fidelity of the information) while “lossless” compression does not.

 **Metadata** - Refers to information that facilitates the interpretation and/or use of research data.
 Can refer to formal metadata schemas (e.g. standardized ontologies) or to related documentation (data dictionaries, codebooks, protocols, etc).

 **Metadata Schema** - A set of rules that are used to structure and describe metadata.
 A metadata schema defines metadata elements, what they mean, how they relate, and how they should be used.

+**Obsolescence** - Refers to an inability to access digital data because the needed hardware or software are no longer available.

+**Openness** - The degree to which the way a file type encodes information in a manner that is secret or restricted.
+Proprietary file formats typically can only be opened and used with specific software tools.
+In contrast, open (non-proprietary) file formats are unrestricted and free to use.

 **Open Science** \- An umbrella term for a variety of efforts aimed at making scientific research more transparent and accessible.
 In this guide, we are mostly focused on activities related to the outputs of the research process (datasets, code, etc), but the term also encompasses efforts to ensure that the scientific enterprise is inclusive and equitable.